Quality of life comparison

 If you lived in Greenland instead of United States, you would:

-In United States, approximately 5.3 children die before they reach the age of one as of 2020.
-In Greenland, on the other hand, 8.3 children do as of 2020.
+In United States, approximately 5.2 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In Greenland, on the other hand, 8.8 children do as of 2022.

 see 2.2 times more coastline

 United States has a total of 19,924 km of coastline.
 In Greenland, that number is 44,087 km.

 The statistics above were calculated using the following data sources: The World Factbook.

 How big is Greenland compared to United States?
 See an in-depth size comparison.